Matus-Dubrava/aws/EC2/README.md

 -   AWS recommed homogenous instances within placement groups
 -   we can't merge placement groups
 -   we can't move an existing instance into a placement group, we can create an AMI from our existing instance, and then launch a new instance from the AMI into a placement group

+# Public and Private IP

+Networking has two sorts of IPs.
+IPv4 and IPv6 where IPv4 is still the most common format used online.
+IPv^ is newer and solves problems for the Internet of Things (IoT).

+IPv4 allows for 3.7 billion different addresses in the public space, format of IPv4 is [0-255].[0-255].[0-255].[0-255] (ie `1.160.10.240`).

+Public IP addresses must be unique across the whole internet, there can't be two network nodes using the same IP address.
+Private IP addresses must be unique only within a private network, there can't be two network nodes using the same IP address within the same private network but there can be any number of private networks having a network node with the same IP address.

+We can't access node via its private address from the outside of the private network which it sits in.
+If that node needs to communiacate with the internet, or another network, it does so via _Internet Gateway_ which has a public address associated with it.

+-   by default, our EC2 instances comes with

+    -   a private IP for the internal AWS Network
+    -   public IP for www

+-   when we are connecting to our instance using SSH (from our computer), we can't use the instance's private IP address, because our computer from which we are issuing SSH command doesn't sit inside of AWS private network (obviously)
+-   so we can only use the instance's public IP address or public DNS name
+-   if we are inside of EC2 instance, we can use private IP address of other EC2 instance to connect to it
+-   public address may change if we stop and start our EC2 instance, but its private IP address stays the same

+-   **important** if our EC2 instance is stopped and then started again, public address associated with it **can change**

+We can test whether our instance is publicly accessible by pinging it

+`ping <public-ip-address-or-DNS-name-of-the-instance>`

+but be sure to add rule - type: `Custom ICMP`, protocol: `Echo Request` to the instance's security group, otherwise we will not be able to ping it.

 # Review